Related Documents

 Firewall Settings

 Use these settings, though, when you run only one container on the server.
-If you are running multiple containers on the server, you’ll need a load balancer to handle and direct incoming connections to individual nodes.
+If you are running multiple containers on the server, you will need a load balancer to handle and direct incoming connections to individual nodes.

 For more information on configuring the firewall for Galera Cluster, see Firewall Settings.